 Turns out there is this strong simplification of a microprocessor that has been around for a long time called “The Little Man Computer”.

-The reason for the funny name is that, instead of explaining a microprocessor in terms of electronic components connected with electric wires it instead imagines the microprocessor as a sort of box with a little guy inside.
+The reason for the funny name is that, instead of explaining a microprocessor in terms of electronic components connected with electric wires, it instead imagines the microprocessor as a sort of box with a little guy inside.

-This guy runs around and carries out instructions, the way a CPU would carry out the instructions of program in memory.
+This guy runs around and carries out instructions, the way a CPU would carry out the instructions of a program in memory.

 It is a simple enough concept that a whole bunch of simulators for this CPU has been made and people have made games around this idea.
 Let us look at the games first.